 III.
-Eligible Programs of the Department of the Interior Non-BIA Bureaus
+Eligible Programs of the Department of the Interior non-BIA Bureaus

-Below is a listing by bureau of the types of non-BIA programs, or portions thereof, that may be eligible for selfgovernance funding agreements because they are either "otherwise available to Indians" under Title I and not precluded by any other law, or may have "special geographic, historical, or cultural significance" to a participating Tribe.
+Below is a listing by bureau of the types of non-BIA programs, or portions thereof, that may be eligible for self-governance funding agreements because they are either "otherwise available to Indians" under Title I of the Act and not precluded by any other law, or may have "special geographic, historical, or cultural significance" to a participating Tribe.
 The list represents the most current information on programs potentially available to Tribes under a self-governance funding agreement.